Last updated on January 5th, 2021

 Budget Place to Stay in Seongsan: Preun Pension

 If you stay at Preun Pension, you’ll not only be a 5-minute walk to Seongsan Ilchulbong, but you’ll also be able to see it from your bedroom window!
-This is the perfect place to stay in Jeju if you’re traveling on a budget or using public transport as it’s close to the bus line, shops, and restaurants.

 And while this is one of the most affordable places to stay, you get a lot of value for your money as the large rooms are sparkling clean and come fitted with an air conditioner and a private bathroom.

-Jungmun: The Best Place to Stay in Jeju For Families
+Jungmun: The best place to stay in Jeju for families

-Southwest of the island lies the Jungmun, otherwise known as the Jungmun Tourist Complex.
 It’s yet another popular place to stay in Jeju and has been developed into a resort area.

 Jungmun Tourist Area boasts a range of luxury hotels perfect for a relaxing and leisurely getaway along the south coast of Jeju Island.

-Here, you’ll find something for everyone, from botanical gardens to pristine beaches, natural formations to quirky museums.
 Whilst it’s close enough to visit Jungmun on a day trip from Seogwipo, you may prefer the charming atmosphere that this area is known for.

 Stay in Jungmun if… you want a relaxing resort-type vacation.